Dementia Coping Strategies

 - Try to turn the person’s attention to music, conversation or activities you enjoy together.

 - If the person asks you about a hallucination or delusion, be honest.
 For example, if he or she asks, “Do you see him?” you may want to answer with, “I know you see something, but I don’t see it.”
 This way, you’re not denying what the person sees or hears, but you avoid an argument.

 - Check for sounds that might be misinterpreted, such as noise from a television or an air conditioner.

 - Look for lighting that casts shadows, reflections or distortions on the surfaces of floors, walls, and furniture.
 Turn on lights to reduce shadows.

 - Cover mirrors with a cloth or remove them if the person thinks that he or she is looking at a stranger.

 - Keep the home well-lit in the evening.Adequate lighting may reduce the agitation that occurs when surroundings are dark or unfamiliar.

 - Make a comfortable and safe sleep environment.
 The person’s sleeping area should be at a comfortable temperature.
 Provide nightlights and other ways to keep the person safe, such as appropriate door and window locks.
-Door sensors and motion detectors can be used to alert family members when a person is wandering.
+Door sensors and motion detectors can be used to alert The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family….
+More members when a person is wandering.

 - Maintain a schedule.
 As much as possible, encourage the person with dementia to adhere to a regular routine of meals, waking up and going to bed.
 This will allow for more restful sleep at night.